Design & Technology

 We have high expectations of our students and aim to motivate them to achieve the highest grades possible.

 We expect pupils to regularly complete the homework that is set.
 These frequently have additional support documents attached to help pupils in the completion of their work.

 We expect pupils to arrive to class prepared.
-This means bringing the correct equipment or resources for that lesson i.e. pencils, colour pencils, food ingredients.
+This means bringing the correct equipment or resources for that lesson i.e. pencils, green and black pens, colour pencils, food ingredients.

 Key Stage 3

-In Design & Technology at KS3 time is split between lessons in DT [graphics resistant materials and electronics] and Food/Textiles.
+In Design & Technology at KS3 time is split between the three areas, Food, Textiles and DT.
 During these lessons pupils undertake projects that develop their experiences, skills and knowledge over the 3 years.
-Learning the basic use of tools and equipment to make quality products they are also introduced to the design process and are taught the importance of health and safety.
-During Year 9 they then have the option of taking up one of the several KS4 DT options available.
+Learning the basic use of tools and equipment to make quality products they are also are introduced to the design process and are taught the importance of health and safety.
+During Year 9 they then have the option of taking up one of the several KS4 DT pathways available.
 In DT there is a small cover charge is applied to each practical project which is then taken home.

 Resources needed: During your lessons you will need a range of basic equipment such as pens, pencils, pencil sharpener, rubber, ruler and colouring pencils.
 Students are also required to bring their own ingredients for practical food technology lessons.

-Torch Project: Introduction to 2D Design, CAD/CAM, plastics and design for target market.
+- Torch Project: Introduction to 2D Design, CAD/CAM, plastics and design for a target market.